AdobeDocs/commerce-cloud-tools/src/pages/docker/deploy/developer-mode.md

    The `--mode` option in this step determines the mode in a later `deploy` step.

-   If necessary, set the option for [synchronizing data in Docker][sync].
+   If necessary, set the option for synchronizing data in Docker.
 For example:

    ```bash
    ./vendor/bin/ece-docker build:compose --mode="developer" --sync-engine="mutagen"